 University of California--Santa Cruz is a public institution that was founded in 1965.
 It has a total undergraduate enrollment of 15,978, its setting is suburban, and the campus size is 2,000 acres.
 It utilizes a quarter-based academic calendar.
 University of California--Santa Cruz's ranking in the 2014 edition of Best Colleges is National Universities, 86.
 Its in-state tuition and fees are $13,416 (2013-14); out-of-state tuition and fees are $36,294 (2013-14).

-At the University of California—Santa Cruz, one of 10 schools in the state’s university system, residence life can define a student’s experience.
-Nearly 100 percent of freshmen live on campus, and choose one of 10 residential colleges to join.
+At the University of California—Santa Cruz, one of 10 schools in the state's university system, residence life can define a student's experience.
+Nearly 100 percent of freshmen live on campus and choose one of 10 residential colleges to join.
 These small groups have their own campus locations, as well as unique architecture and programming.
-Kresge College, for example, houses the student-run media operations and is home to an organic garden where students can take classes; students who are members of the College Nine community are often active in volunteer efforts and the college’s Alternative Spring Break trips.
+Kresge College, for example, is home to an organic garden where students can take classes; students who are members of the College Nine community are often active in volunteer efforts and the college's Alternative Spring Break trips.
 Students who own RVs can also choose to reside in Camper Park, a unique community of students who live in their own home-like vehicles and share a common bathroom and lounge.
-Student campers may live with pre-approved roommates, including spouses.
+Student campers may live with pre-approved roommates who are full-time UCSC students or spouses.
 Students living in residence halls may only have overnight guests 15 times a school year, for a maximum of three nights each visit.

 In particular, this public research institution’s academic prowess looks to the skies.
 The school is nationally known for astronomy and space sciences programs.
-UCSC is part of a 10-year research project with NASA to study space travel, air traffic management, and nanotechnology.
-Other creative programs include a computer game design major, and UCSC was the first school in the California state system to offer the degree.
-Females engineers are in especially good company at UCSC; the school is noted for offering one of the highest percentages of engineering graduate degrees to women.
-Notable alumni include Pulitzer Prize-winning journalist Dana Priest, NPR broadcast hosts Nikki Silva and Davia Nelson of The Kitchen Sisters, and romance novelist Jayne Ann Krentz, who often writes under the pseudonyms Amanda Quick and Jayne Castle.
+Other creative programs include a computer game design major, and UCSC was the first school in the University of California system to offer the degree.
+Female engineers are in especially good company at UCSC; the school is noted for offering one of the highest percentages of engineering graduate degrees to women.
+Notable alumni include Pulitzer Prize-winning journalist Dana Priest, NPR broadcast producers Nikki Silva and Davia Nelson, known as The Kitchen Sisters, and romance novelist Jayne Ann Krentz, who often writes under the pseudonyms Amanda Quick and Jayne Castle.

 |School mission and unique qualities (as provided by the school):|